jmheder/gfx803-Rocm-Fedora/README.md

 ## ComfyUI (using this build, 2.1 cheat wheel)

-We'll use the pytorch-2.1 (cheat wheel, its actually 2.0) to fool ComfyUI to accept our build.
+im working towards a fully correct working system.
+We'll have to use the pytorch-2.1 (cheat wheel for now, its actually 2.0) to fool ComfyUI to accept our build.
 Download ComfuUI and let the system download lots of stuff, which will be compatible with our build, and then tweak it to make ComfyUI happy.
 This install method is really slow and download a some GB to much, but its the safe and easy way to get ComfyUI running:

 ```
 git clone ComfyUI.git